benkeks/sandbox/README.md

 ```
 blitzcc -o sand.exe main.bb
 ```

+The most recent version of the source can be obtained from https://github.com/benkeks/sandbox.

 For technical reasons, this repository contains a copy of `fmod.dll` that would otherwise be supplied by the Blitz3d installation.